toolleeo/cli-apps/README.md

 * [Kool](https://github.com/kool-dev/kool) - CLI tool that brings the complexities of modern software development making these environments lightweight, fast and reproducible.
 * [legit](https://github.com/captainsafia/legit) - Automagically generates a LICENSE file for the current working directory that you are in or a license header for a file where applicable.
 * [license-up](https://github.com/nikitavoloboev/license-up) - Create a license quickly for a given name.
+* [mklicense](https://github.com/cezaraugusto/mklicense) - CLI tool for easily generating the text of the most common licenses.
 * [nbterm](https://github.com/davidbrochart/nbterm) - Jupyter Notebooks in the terminal.
 * [pire](https://github.com/johannestaas/pire) - Python Interactive Regular Expressions.
 * [Proji](https://github.com/nikoksr/proji) - Powerful cross-platform CLI project templating tool.